msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 (A) would get about 50% of the market share, however, Brand B would be a strong competitor.
-It's likely that this scenario is determined most strongly by Brand C's decision to price expensively which, as we know, does the most to reduce the likelhiood that a product is chosen.
+It's likely that this scenario is determined most strongly by Brand C's decision to price expensively which, as we know, does the most to reduce the likelihood that a product is chosen.